Skip to content

 Practical notes

-• keep this segment bounded so the continuation remains clear and usable
+• keep this segment compact so the stretch remains clear and usable

 • Seneca Falls can now carry more route weight without replacing Auburn as the practical anchor